onnx/neural-compressor/docs/CONTRIBUTING.md

 Before sending your pull requests, follow the information below:

 - Add unit tests in [Unit Tests](https://github.com/onnx/neural-compressor/tree/main/test) to cover the code you would like to contribute.
-- ONNX Neural Compressor has adopted the [Developer Certificate of Origin](https://en.wikipedia.org/wiki/Developer_Certificate_of_Origin), you must agree to the terms of Developer Certificate of Origin by signing off each of your commits with `-s`, e.g. `git commit -s -m 'This is my commit message'`.
+- Neural Compressor has adopted the [Developer Certificate of Origin](https://en.wikipedia.org/wiki/Developer_Certificate_of_Origin), you must agree to the terms of Developer Certificate of Origin by signing off each of your commits with `-s`, e.g. `git commit -s -m 'This is my commit message'`.

 ## Pull Request Template